Shua24/shua-bspwm/README.md

 ```
 (You can also edit the bspwm keybinds in `~/.config/sxhkd/sxhkdrc` before switching to bspwm to add a keybind for `rofi` and other programs)

+Before you copy all the icons and config files, set the terminal font to Roboto Mono.

 #### Copying the icons
 1) Extract all icons.
 2) Copy `Win7Build=dark-cursors` and `Neonyt-Dark-Icons` into the `~/.icons` directory.